nvdaes/clipContentsDesigner/readme.md

 *   Clip Contents Designer settings: Allows to set a separator which can be used to find the text segments once the entire appended text is pasted.

+## Changes for 2.0 ##
+*   Hindi characters can be used as the separator between appended contents.

 ## Changes for 1.0 ##
 *   Initial version.